 The majority of the Engineering Investigations (EI) program (approximately the first week and half) will be a curated selection of different activities designed to cover a breadth of topics, disciplines, and areas of engineering.
 These will be led by program instructors, Teaching Assistants, and invited guests (students, staff, and faculty from the university) who will bring their particular expertise and disciplinary knowledge to the classroom.
 The goal of these activities will be to provide a foundation of experiences for the participating students to start when engaging in designing and development the seminal engineering project or presentation during the last three days of the session.
 Working in small groups, students will pick an area of interest and “dive deeper” to research, design, and/or prototype ideas, concepts, and/or solutions within different engineering disciplines.
 At the end of the session, students will publicly present their work and develop documentation suitable for a personal portfolio.

 Throughout the entire program, during both daily challenges and project work time, students will work either independently or in small groups with peers that allow students to engage with one another and their Teaching Assistants as they work.
 This working time is integrated throughout the schedule, and dedicated office hours for Teaching Assistants has been included as well.
 While students are welcome to continue self-directed explorations after hours, the academic program is designed for 9am to 5pm.

 One of the highlights of our program is the opportunity for small student groups to remotely work together in taking a deeper dive into an area of engineering they find engaging in order to develop a final product or presentation.
-At the end of the summer, all of our groups will display their final products and presentations at a Virtual Project Showcase.
-Students will have the opportunity to answer the questions of their peers and instructional staff too, all from digital discussions!
+At the end of the summer, all of our groups will display their final products and presentations at a Project Showcase.
+Students will have the opportunity to answer the questions of their peers, instructional staff, friends and family too!
 The showcase will take place on the last day of the session and friends and family are welcome to view all projects and actively participate.